watoki/qrator/README.md

 Usually, an action either changes the state of an entity and returns nothing (i.e. Command) or returns one or several entities but changes no state (i.e. Query).

-Actions can have properties as well which are rendered as form fields for the user to fill out if neccessary.
+Actions can have properties as well which are rendered as form fields for the user to fill out if necessary.

 ### Representer

 Since Entities and Actions belong to the Domain layer and are thus independent of *qrator*, [EntityRepresenter]s and [ActionRepresenter]s bind them together.
-It knows what Actions belong to what Entities, how to instanciate and execute them, how to print them and so on.
+It knows what Actions belong to what Entities, how to instantiate and execute them, how to print them and so on.

 ### Registry